tanhevg/GpABC.jl/docs/README.md

 Building documentation is a two step process.

-First use [Documenter](https://juliadocs.github.io/Documenter.jl/stable/) to pull out all the doc strings from the source into a single Markdown file.
+First use [Documenter](https://juliadocs.github.io/Documenter.jl/stable/) to pull out all the doc strings from the source into a single Markdown file, and generate the html.
 From `docs`, run the command

-    $ julia --color=yes make.jl
+    $ julia make.jl local

-This will generate `build/index.md` file.
-If you want to test your file only, and don't want to wait for the entire source tree to be processed, add
+This will generate the local web site.
+The results can be checked by opening `build/index.html` in the web browser.
+If you want to test one file only, and don't want to wait for the entire source tree to be processed, add

     Pages=["your_file.jl"]